-From the net annual value a standard deductions in respect of Repairs and Collection Charges is allowed to the extent of 30% of the net annual value irrespective of whether the assessee has actually incurred the expenses or not.
+From the net annual value, a standard deduction in respect of Repairs and Collection Charges is allowed to the extent of 30% of the net annual value irrespective of whether the assesse has actually incurred the expenses or not.
 However, if the repairs are borne by the tenant, this deduction will not be allowed in the hands of the owner of the property.